vagrant-php/ubuntu/README.md

 ## SSL - Vagrant machine generated certificates:

-After provisioning run all vhost certificates are generated in vagrant-php/certs
+After provisioning all vhost certificates are generated in vagrant-php/certs
 ##### MacOS
 ```
 * Open your key-chain application and import all certificates in vagrant-php/certs